zhukv98/DroneRadarMap/README.md

 All restriction areas and levels are present on the map.
 #### Assumptions
-The terrain in Google Maps is flat.
+The terrain on the map is flat.

-Security sensitive locations are highlighted in different colors to show the restriction levels.
+Security sensitive locations are highlighted in different colors to show their restriction levels.

 The weather is clear in the user's location.